 The UAE is one of the top countries to film due to its beautiful landscapes, stunning architecture, and various locations available for filming.

-But unless you have a film permit before shooting your movie or commercial project in Dubai or Abu Dhabi, you could face several penalties for breaching this requirement.
+However, without a permit for shooting your movie or commercial project in Dubai or Abu Dhabi, you could face several penalties for breaching this requirement.

 Here’s everything you need to know about getting a film permit before filming in the UAE.